microcks/microcks.io/content/blog/why-microcks.md

 Microcks relies on Kubernetes as the abstraction layer of infrastructure and thus gives you the choice of deployment location.
 Whether on public cloud providers managed services or on in-house Kubernetes distribution, you’ll be able to deploy and scale Microcks.
 And you’ll be able to do that easily, repeatedly, with a very low resources footprint and in a fully automated way.

-## Microcks does mocks differently !
+## Microcks does mocks differently!

-As a wrap-up of this “Why Microcks ?” manifesto, we’d like you to remember this definition: *Microcks is an Open Source Kubernetes-native tool for API Mocking and Testing.
+As a wrap-up of this “Why Microcks?” manifesto, we’d like you to remember this definition: *Microcks is an Open Source Kubernetes-native tool for API Mocking and Testing.
 It provides an enterprise-grade solution to speed up, secure and scale your API strategy for the digital era.*

 It is “simply” doing API mocking and testing but differently: